Buying a second home? Take a look at our list of things to consider first!

 There are plenty of reasons to purchase a second home: to invest in it, to use it as a vacation spot, or because you haven’t had success selling your first.
 Whatever the reason, there are a few things that should be taken into consideration before spending money on another house.

 Do you have the money?

 One house is an expensive investment.
 Owning two houses is even more pricey, especially if you still have your first mortgage to pay off.
 Before you start looking for a new castle to run, ask yourself: does it make sense financially?
 Plenty of second home owners have dumped loads of money into a second home only to discover down the road that the expenses were more than they’d prepared for.
 Remember to factor in any costs such as those related to you not being present at the house every day.
-If you don’t plan to stay at your second house, hiring a management company and purchasing hazard insurance are wise, albeit costly, decisions.
-Renting out your new house may bring in some income, but it likely won’t be enough to cover the entirety of your expenses.
+If you don’t plan to stay at your second house, hiring a management company and purchasing hazard insurance are smart decisions.
+Renting out your new house may bring in some income, but it likely won’t be enough to cover all of your expenses.

 If you run into difficulty financing your second home, you may want to try some alternative means.
 Consider borrowing from close friends or family members, which will allow you to pay interest to your loved ones rather than the unfamiliar face of a bank.
-You may also want to think about finding a partner to buy your home with and enjoying a shared ownership of the property.
+You may also want to find a partner to buy your home with and enjoy a shared ownership of the property.
 In this scenario, you’ll want to be cautious and come up with some sort of written agreement regarding how you’ll split the costs of the investment.
 Also contemplate signing agreements about what to do in potentially quarrelsome situations, like if one of you dies or wishes to end the contract.

 Is the home in a good location?